bottpoker/API-Version-1/README.md

 * All endpoints return only a JSON object.
 * Data returned is limited by default to 10 rows and page 1 in descending order (newest first).
 * Timestamp fields vary and are labeled to their corresponding contents of **milliseconds** or **time**

+#### PHP Development Kit
+A PHP development kit is available [here](https://github.com/bottpoker/PHP-Poker-Bot).
+Full examples and endpoints exist to make development easy.
+In the near future functiong bots will be added to this setup.

 ## Where can I play?
 The BottPoker API is exclusively for usage on [bottpoker.com](https://bottpoker.com/).
 You cannot create poker bots with this API that will play on other webites such as pokerstars